cairnswm/react-bootstrap-text/README.md

 Valid props and allowed values are:

 Aligns the text in the wrapping container either for all sizes, or only on specific sized screens

-align: 'start','center','end'
+- align: 'start','center','end'

-xs: 'start','center','end'
+- xs: 'start','center','end'

-sm: 'start','center','end'
+- sm: 'start','center','end'

-md: 'start','center','end'
+- md: 'start','center','end'

-lg: 'start','center','end'
+- lg: 'start','center','end'

-xl: 'start','center','end'
+- xl: 'start','center','end'

-Alighns text similar to align="...":
+Aligns text similar to align="...":

-start
+- start

-center
+- center

-end
+- end

 Wrap text within container (default) or do not wrap text (overflows out of containing container)

-wrap
+- wrap

-nowrap
+- nowrap

 Affect the case of the text:

-lowercase
+- lowercase

-uppercase
+- uppercase

-capitalize
+- capitalize

 Change the size of the text:

-size: '1','2','3','4','5','6'
+- size: '1','2','3','4','5','6'

 Change the text weight and style:

-bold
+- bold

-bolder
+- bolder

-normal
+- normal

-light
+- light

-lighter
+- lighter

-italic
+- italic

-underline
+- underline

-strike
+- strike

 Decoration can also be set using: (None allows resets if Text items are nested)

-decoration: PropTypes.oneOf(['underline','line-through','none']),
+- decoration: 'underline','line-through','none',

 Set monospacing:

-mono
+- mono

 Allow word break wihtin words:

-wordbreak
+- wordbreak

 Affect the lineheight within a block of text

-lineheight: '1','sm','base','lg'
+- lineheight: '1','sm','base','lg'

-Reset all values (if within nexted Text blocks)
+Reset all values (if within nested Text blocks)

-reset
+- reset

 Truncate Text based on visible size (https://getbootstrap.com/docs/5.1/helpers/text-truncation/)

-truncate
+- truncate

 Also supports the standard react-bootstrap options